jqnatividad/qsv/README.md

 Switching gears a little bit, you might not always want to see every column in the CSV data.
 In this case, maybe we only care about the country, city and population.
-So let's take a look at 10 random rows:
+So let's take a look at 10 "random" rows.
+We use the `--seed` parameter so we get a reproducible random sample:

 ```bash
 $ qsv select Country,AccentCity,Population worldcitiespop.csv \